-Mr Strong was engaged by the Company in an executive capacity up to 31 March 2016, whereupon he reverted to being a non-executive director.
-Occasionally he is required to carry out duties in addition to his director duties, for which he is remunerated accordingly.
+Mr Strong is occasionally required to carry out duties in addition to his director duties, for which he is remunerated accordingly.

 No part of the remuneration of the key management personnel is contingent upon the performance of the Company.

 (c) Service agreements